匯佳InterArea匯佳InterArea匯佳InterArea

 • In Australia, there are four different types of business structures to choose from when starting a company:

 A registered company can be classified as a public company or a private company, further divided into a limited liability company and an unlimited liability company.
-In Australia, most entrepreneurs operating small businesses opt to establish a private limited liability company (Pty Ltd).
+In Australia, most entrepreneurs operating small businesses opt to set up a private limited liability company (Pty Ltd).

 Registering a company establishes an independent legal entity, which entails more complex procedures and higher costs to set up and operate.
 Directors are required to strictly adhere to all obligations outlined in the Companies Act of 2001.
 Additionally, the company must annually report income for taxation purposes and undergo yearly audits.
 However, forming a company offers the advantage of raising capital through stock issuance, providing the company with more funds for its operations.